 About

-Edith L. Bartley has served for nearly 25 years as the chief advocate for families of American diplomats and other embassy personnel who were killed by international terrorism while serving abroad.
+Edith L. Bartley has served for over 25 years as the chief advocate for families of American diplomats and other embassy personnel who were killed by international terrorism while serving abroad.
 She is also a tireless spokesperson for the American families of the 1998 U.S. Embassy bombing in Nairobi, Kenya.
 Edith’s service to others and her relentless fight for the voiceless mirror her father’s legacy.
 Her passion for her work is also personal.

 Edith’s father, Julian L. Bartley and her brother, Julian L. Bartley, Jr. were among the 12 Americans killed in the August 7, 1998 Al Qaeda bombing of the American Embassy in Nairobi, Kenya.
 At the time, her father was the Consul General the embassy, and her brother was servicing as a summer intern.
 Her mother, Mary L. Bartley, was also living in Kenya but was not at the embassy during the bombing.
 The American Embassy in Dar es Salaam, Tanzania was bombed nearly simultaneously.
 During the week of the bombing, Edith began advocating for the families of the Embassy bombing in Nairobi.